Competition in Costly Talk: An Example and Extensions

 With an explicit solution to the swing report function, we obtain a natural closed-form solution to the senders' equilibrium strategies and supports.
 In applications this is particularly useful because in similar environments, such as in contests, typically little is known about mixed-strategy equilibria except in some special cases (see \citealp{siegel2009,levine2019success}).

 I can now use this closed-form solution to examine the determinants and the characteristics of the senders' misreporting behavior.
-I show that the shape of the cost function, in particular its convexity/concavity, determines whether senders are more likely to deliver small lies or large misrepresentation or the other way around.
-By Proposition~\ref{prop:strategies} and Corollary~\ref{cor:symmetry} we obtain that, in a symmetric environment, misreporting behavior is described by the following partial density, for $j\in\{1,2\}$ and $j\neq i$,
+The shape of the cost function, in particular its convexity/concavity, determines whether senders are more likely to deliver small lies or large misrepresentation or the other way around.
+Recall that $S_j(\theta)$ is the support of sender~$j$'s strategy in state $\theta$.
+By Step~\ref{step:strategies} (Appendix~\ref{app:aestrat}) and Corollary~\ref{cor:symmetry} we obtain that, in a symmetric environment, misreporting behavior is described by the following partial density, for $j\in\{1,2\}$ and $j\neq i$,

-Therefore, if $C(\cdot)$ is strictly convex, we have that $d\psi_1(r_1,\theta)/dr_1>0$ for all $\theta\in S_1(\theta)\setminus\{\theta\}$ and $d\psi_2(r_2,\theta)/dr_2<0$ for all $\theta\in S_2(\theta)\setminus\{\theta\}$.
+where $\psi_j:\Theta^2\to\mathbb{R}^+_0$ has support in $S_j(\theta)\setminus\{\theta\}$ (see Appendix~\ref{app:notation} for more details).
+From \eqref{eq:partialdensity} we can see that, if $C(\cdot,\cdot)$ is strictly convex, then we have $d\psi_1(r_1,\theta)/dr_1>0$ for all $\theta\in S_1(\theta)\setminus\{\theta\}$ and $d\psi_2(r_2,\theta)/dr_2<0$ for all $\theta\in S_2(\theta)\setminus\{\theta\}$.
 This means that, conditional on misreporting, senders are more likely to deliver large misrepresentations of the state than small lies.
 By contrast, when senders have concave costs, misreports that are closer to the truth are more likely to be delivered than large misrepresentations.
-The type of the senders' misreporting behavior is entirely driven by the shape of the cost function $C$, and not by $k$ or by utilities $u_j$.
-Figure~\ref{fig:reportconvexity} shows senders' misreporting behavior for different concavities of the misreporting cost function.
+This observation may seem counter-intuitive at first.
+However, a sender's misreporting density $\psi_j$ is directly affected by his opponent's marginal costs (see Step~\ref{step:strategies} in Appendix~\ref{app:aestrat}).
+Equilibrium conditions require senders to be indifferent about misreporting slightly more.
+The marginal cost of misreporting must be compensated by a proportionally higher probability of inducing the sender's preferred alternative.
+Since a sender's density $\psi_j$ is proportional to the marginal costs of his competitor, $dC_{-j}(s(r_j),\cdot)/dr_j$, the former is higher when the latter is higher.
+In this symmetric environment, $\psi_j(r_j,\cdot)\propto dC(-r_j,\cdot)/dr_j$.
+Figure~\ref{fig:reportconvexity} depicts sender~1's misreporting behavior in a symmetric environment for different concavities of the misreporting cost function.